 So, if you plan to visit during these months, just pack some warmer clothes for going out in the evenings, and you will be fine.

 Things change quickly during the following months and the hottest time of year in Chiang Mai occurs between March and May.
 It can be brutally hot then, and daily average peak temperatures are in the mid 30°s.

 If you are visiting at this time of year, then you should remember to wear sunscreen and drink plenty of water, especially if you plan to be out in the heat of the day.
 Or, you could just stay in the cool at that time and then do all the outdoor things in the mornings and late afternoons.
 When in Thailand, do as the Thais!

 Here’s a quick summary of Chiang Mai rainfall patterns.
 The months from November to January have little rain and low humidity.
 From February until the end of May, Chiang Mai is humid, but there is still little rainfall.
 Then it rains during the monsoon from May until late October, but not all the time.

 Actually, I feel sorry for the monsoon.
 It gets a terrible press, so I’m going to defend it a little bit.
 The rainy season months can be a wonderful time to travel to Chiang Mai.
 You see, the thing is, it rarely rains all of the time.
 In reality, it is very common to have whole weeks without rain during the monsoon months.

 If you are a nature lover and you’re planning to get out and explore the fantastic national parks and natural scenery of northern Thailand, then this is the time of year when you will see them at their greenest and most beautiful.
 Just make sure that you take a raincoat when you go out, just in case.

-- What are the 10 Best Things to do in Chiang Mai?
+- Best Things to do in Chiang Mai?

 - How to Spend One Week in Thailand